A complete data breakdown — traffic, conversions, and revenue

 How much [product] should you eat during pregnancy?

-While we had “competition” that was currently ranking, the top spots weren’t held by competitors with a similar offering, AKA our offer was unique to this audience.
+While we had “competition” that was currently ranking, the top spots weren’t held by competitors with a similar offering.
+In other words, our offer was unique to this audience.

 A better offer/audience fit means, all things being equal, our client would get more internal link clicks, more pages viewed, and more time on-site.